Karthikprasadm/Cardly/README.md

 - **AI-assisted matching** – text + numeric embeddings pick the best cards for the user’s narrative and financial constraints.
 - **LLM explanations** – every recommendation includes a short “Why this card?” summary generated with the Zephyr-7B model.
 - **Statement-driven spend modeling** – upload CSV/OFX files to auto-categorize 3–6 months of spend and detect seasonal spikes; sliders stay available as a fallback.
-- **Scenario planner** – flip a toggle to simulate travel-heavy months and see how the ranking changes.
+- **Multi-scenario planner** – stack travel surges, festive shopping spikes, fuel-price increases, and new subscriptions; sensitivity sliders let you see how rankings shift in real time.
+- **Bonus & fee forecasting** – choose 12/24/36‑month horizons, add welcome bonuses, statement credits, milestones, and fee waivers to see true projected ROI instead of just steady-state value.
-- **Net annual value analytics** – projected rewards minus fees are displayed per card and as a bar chart so users instantly see the best ROI.
+- **Net annual value analytics** – projected rewards minus fees are displayed per card and as a bar chart so users instantly see the best ROI for the current scenario.
+- **Portfolio bundles** – get curated multi-card bundles (e.g., travel + fuel, premium + cashback) with combined coverage and horizon value.
-- **Pin & compare** – select up to three cards, then view their fees, rewards, perks, and insights side-by-side.
+- **Pin, compare & export** – select up to three cards, view their fees, rewards, perks, and insights side-by-side, then export the comparison as CSV/PDF or share it via a code.
+- **Localization & accessibility** – language-aware labels (English/हिन्दी to start), multi-currency display (₹/$/€) and a high-contrast theme for better readability.
 - **Ready for deployment** – light Streamlit frontend, Hugging Face backend, simple `.env` configuration.

 ---